Skip to content

 CLI

-Exit codes are simple: 0 means the command completed successfully, and any non-zero code means the command failed.
+0 means the command completed, anything else means it failed.
 Validation errors, SSH failures, preflight probe failures, missing secrets, healthcheck timeouts, and deploy-lock contention all return non-zero.
+Two groups deviate and say so in their own section: check returns 1 specifically when a probe fails, and the streaming commands pass the remote exit code through.

 Target Selectors

-Commands that inspect or operate on configured role hosts can narrow their target set.
+Commands that operate on configured role hosts can narrow the target set.

 FlagDefaultWhat it does